 There is also the other side of the coin – the intensive use of this method of securing traffic generates important risks.
-The same Gartner analysts predicts that, in 2019, more than half of the malware campaigns launched by hackers will use various encryption methods to hide their threats.
+The same Gartner analysts predict that, in 2019, more than half of the malware campaigns launched by hackers will use various encryption methods to hide their threats.
 There is already a lot of evidence in this respect, the most notorious example being the Zeus botnet, which uses SSL cryptographic protocol to update itself after the first phase of infection (via mail).
 The method used by Zeus has become popular fast and, currently, more and more malware campaigns use SSL for encrypted communication with command and control servers outside of organizations.

 Although the “Zeus Recipe” is known, the success rate of this type of campaign remains incredibly high.
 The phenomenon can be explained, however, if we take into account that there are still quite a few companies that consider encrypted traffic as a guarantee of data confidentiality and compliance with requirements in force.
 Subsequently, they do not take any measure of inspecting encrypted data streams.

-Weak points of traditional methods
+Weak points of traditional cybersecurity methods

-Traditional method of analysis, based on the decryption of traffic, are not very “friendly”.
+Traditional methods of analysis, based on the decryption of traffic, are not very “friendly”.
 Typically, Man-in-the-Middle (MITM) techniques are commonly used, such as Next-Generation Firewall (NGFW), Secure Web Gateway (SWG), or Intrusion Prevention System solutions for intercepting traffic, decrypting, analyzing and re-encrypting it.
 But this technique has a number of important limitations:

-- increases critical data exposure by decryption (even when traffic is re-encrypted immediately, information may be compromised by recovering locally stored data in temporary files);
+- increases critical data exposure by a decryption (even when traffic is re-encrypted immediately, information may be compromised by recovering locally stored data in temporary files);

 - decreases network performance (according to NSS Labs, decryption and retrieval of SSL traffic in NGFW, SWG or IPS equipment generates a significant decrease in throughput and increases latency in network transactions);